rbleattler/mdop-docs/mdop/dart-v10/overview-of-the-tools-in-dart-10.md

 You can use **Registry Editor** to access and change the registry of the Windows operating system that you are analyzing or repairing.
 This includes adding, removing, and editing keys and values, and importing registry (.reg) files.

-**Warning**
+> [!WARNING]
-Serious problems can occur if you change the registry incorrectly by using **Registry Editor**.
+> Serious problems can occur if you change the registry incorrectly by using **Registry Editor**.
 These problems might require you to reinstall the operating system.
 Before you make changes to the registry, you should back up any valued data on the computer.
 Change the registry at your own risk.

 ### SFC Scan